 Definite consensus on the need for unitary authority involvement.
 The reasons given by respondents included the higher level of expertise at unitary authority level due to dedicated legal departments and the ability to provide IT support.
 There was reference to a supervisory role.
-There were suggestions that unitary authorities should provide legal advice, guidance and vetting to ensure conformity and consistence.
+There were suggestions that unitary authorities should provide legal advice, guidance and vetting to ensure conformity and consistency.

-Some respondents suggested that unitary authorities and community and town councils should work in partnership, co-operating towards a common interest and community councils should offer support to unitary authorities in consulting communities; provide intelligence on the differences between different types of communities e.g. urban and rural; and that resources should be shared in the enforcement of byelaws.
+Some respondents suggested that unitary authorities and community and town councils should work in partnership, co-operating towards a common interest and community councils should assist unitary authorities by consulting communities; provide intelligence on the differences between different types of communities e.g.

+urban and rural; and that resources should be shared in the enforcement of byelaws.
 Charters may be used as the basis for such collaboration and mutual support.

-There were also those who commented that the current consultation process should continue and there were a couple of respondents who felt that unitary authorities should make the byelaws.
+There were also those who commented that the current consultation process carried out by unitary authorities should continue and there were a couple of respondents who felt that unitary authorities should make the byelaws.